Summary

 How much does it cost to buy the freehold?

 The price of freehold properties is typically higher than a leasehold.
 Remember that in addition to the purchase price, you will have to pay for Stamp Duty, Valuation fees for your mortgage lender, Land Registry fees and Legal fees – whether or not your property is owned on a freehold or leasehold basis.
+Additionally, the amount of regular ground rent payable can influence the overall cost of buying a leasehold property.

 The purchasing process can become complicated if several tenants are involved.
 To avoid any unpleasant surprises, it is crucial to seek legal assistance before making a purchase.